 Trump’s Change in Policies: A Form of Geopolitical Risk

-This has led to greater geopolitical risk are all around.
+This has led to greater geopolitical risks all around.
 Kazan insists “[These] trends are structural.”
-He opines that what has been happening in the U.S. is almost inevitable, referring to polls citing U.S. fatigue from its war in Afghanistan.
+He opines that what has been happening in the U.S. was almost inevitable, citing polls of U.S. fatigue from its war in Afghanistan.
 Americans are demanding that their leader prioritize domestic issues over those of other countries.

 With America’s change in policies—and other countries’ changes, as a result—efforts to globalize business become fragmented.
-A fragmented world leads to greater cost and complexity when to conduct global business transactions, as strategies and approaches must differ in each business territory.
+A fragmented world leads to greater cost and complexity when conducting global business transactions, as strategies and approaches must differ in each business territory.

 Geopolitical Risks Are Inevitable Anytime, Anywhere

-As cliché as it may seem, experts like Kazan appear to communicate the old adage that “an ounce of prevention is worth a pound of cure.”’
-While risks are inevitable, we can learn from the pioneering example of Shell Oil—scenario-planning is possible and beneficial.
+Experts like Kazan appear to communicate the old adage that “an ounce of prevention is worth a pound of cure.”’
+While risks are inevitable, we can learn from the pioneering example of Shell Oil—scenario planning is possible and beneficial.

-There are many ways that companies today act or do not act based on apparent geopolitical risks.
-And while it may take a mindset shift of an entire organization to get everyone into the habit of forward-thinking, as a manager, executive, or global business leader, maybe you could start today by asking, “What if?”
+There are many ways in which companies today act or do not act based on apparent geopolitical risks.
+While it may take a mindset shift of an entire organization to get everyone into the habit of thinking forward, as a manager, executive, or global business leader, maybe you could start today by asking, “What if?”